Eliminate Dark Circles Under Your Eyes with Lower Eyelid Fillers

 May be too white in appearance

-When fat transfer or nano fat transfer is performed, the initial step is a minor liposuction to harvest fat from an area in the lower body (abdomen, flank, or thigh).
-Local anesthetic is used for liposuction.
+When fat transfer or nano fat transfer is performed, the initial step is a minor liposuction to harvest fat from an area in the lower body (abdomen, flank or thigh).
+A local anesthetic is used for liposuction.
 The small incision for liposuction is closed with a fine suture.
-The fat is then prepared either as standard fat transfer or it’s passed through a series of small screens to create nano fat which is rich in stem cells.
+The fat is then prepared either as standard fat transfer or it’s passed through a series of small screens to create nano fat, which is rich in stem cells.
 The fat preparation is then loaded into small syringes.

 The actual injection technique is similar for fat transfers and synthetic fillers.
 The face is anesthetized with topical cream and then cleaned and sterilized.
-The facial fillers, which are in 1cc syringes, are then attached either to a needle or a cannula (a blunt needle) and injected into the proper depth in small aliquots.
+The facial fillers, which are in 1cc syringes, are then attached either to a needle or a cannula (a blunt needle) and injected into the skin at the proper depth in small aliquots.
 Synthetic fillers can be manually molded to improve contouring.
-We will be monitoring your skin, the eyes, and the lower eyelids during the injections to ensure proper placement of the filler and avoid complications.
-Expert knowledge of anatomy in the face and eyelids and expertise in injection technique (needle and cannula) is a necessary pre-requisite for any clinician performing lower eyelid filler injections.
+We monitor your skin, eyes and lower eyelids during the injections to ensure proper placement of the filler and avoid complications.
+Expert knowledge of anatomy in the face and eyelids and expertise in injection techniques (needle and cannula) are necessary pre-requisite for any clinician performing lower eyelid filler injections.

-When liposuction is performed, there is minor discomfort and possibility of bruising in the fat harvest region.
+When liposuction is performed, there is minor discomfort and a possibility of bruising in the fat harvest region.
 The filler injection can also result in minor bruising in the lower eyelid region.
-Typically, there is minor swelling which settles down within three days.
+Typically, there is minor swelling that goes away within three days.
 Applying ice packs can reduce the extent of swelling.